Dr. Moein Momtazi

 U of T

-Dr. Momtazi has an appointment in the Division of Plastic Surgery at the University of Alberta.
+Dr. Momtazi has an academic appointment as Assistant Professor in the Division of Plastic Surgery at the University of Alberta.

 U of A

-Dr. Momtazi is serves as the Course Director for the Canadian Plastic Surgery Review Course.
+Dr. Momtazi is serves was the Course Director for the Canadian Plastic Surgery Review Course from 2018-2023.

 Clinical Interests